Disney World Special Events, Festivals and Parties

 Disney Vacation Club members and Disney Annual Passholders can save $10 per ticket on select nights.

-- 2023 Disney Jollywood Nights tickets went on sale July 6, 2023.
+• 2023 Disney Jollywood Nights tickets went on sale July 6, 2023.
 Guests of Walt Disney World Resort Hotels, Swan and Dolphin Hotels and Shades of Green can purchase tickets starting June 29, 2023.
-Tickets will be available from Undercover Tourist (at a small discount for select dates), or directly from Disney via the Disney Jollywood Nights page.
+Tickets are available from Undercover Tourist (at a small discount for select dates), or directly from Disney via the Disney Jollywood Nights page.
 These tickets do not require a theme park reservation.

 Candlelight Processional